glenlong/wedding/src/content/posts/groom-speech/example-funny.md

 ---
 title: "Funny Groom Speech Example"
 description: "If you're looking for inspiration for your Groom speech, an example can help.
-Here's a warm and witty groom speech written for an imaginary groom called Scott."
+Here's a warm and witty Groom speech written for an imaginary Groom called Scott."
 date: 2024-03-11
 image: "/images/posts/groom-speech-example-funny.jpg"
 categories: ["Groom Speech"]